bixb922/crank-organ/doc-software/README.md

 No software programming knowledge is needed to use this software.
 However, full source code is provided for perusal and with permission to change it, if you would like.

+Please post an github issue for any question you might have.
+Please star the github repository if this is of interest for you.

 # Features

 * Browser as user interface.
 Control is done with WiFi with a browser on a cell phone, tablet or PC.